 Head to Nationals Park to experience one of baseball’s most exciting teams.

 After a 33-year absence, Major League Baseball in Washington was revived with the arrival of the Nationals in 2005.
-The Nats played their first three seasons at RFK Stadium before moving into Nationals Park, a brand new, state-of-the-art facility in the bustling Capitol Riverfront neighborhood, in 2008.
+The Nats played their first three seasons at RFK Stadium before moving into Nationals Park, a state-of-the-art facility in the bustling Capitol Riverfront neighborhood, in 2008.